karmaniverous/rules/README.md

 In order by insertion:

+2. Nothing raises issues like contact with reality.

+1. Troubleshooting works just like the regular kind: you won't hit your target if you don't have one.

 0. Minimize external dependencies and try not to use shitty libraries.

-1. Troubleshooting works just like the regular kind: you won't hit your target if you don't have one.

 ## Contributors